bump-sh/docs/src/_guides/openapi/augmenting-generated-openapi.md

 ---
 title: What is OpenAPI?
-authors: Augmenting Generated OpenAPI Descriptions with Filters & Overlays
+authors: Augmenting Generated OpenAPI Documents with Filters & Overlays
 image: images/guides/what-is-openapi.png
 canonical_url:
 excerpt: Enhance and enrich your OpenAPI descriptions without creating conflicts in the source code using filters and overlays.